 - Schedule ahead for the computer lab and/or the accessibility of computers. - Avoid scheduling toward the end of the testing window.
 Allow time for make-up tests within the three-week window. - Allow for the recommended 90-minute block of testing time.
-In 2014, the majority of students in grades 8 and 11 used a time span between 60 and b.
-Printing the online tests

-90 minutes with 10 to 15 percent of the students going beyond the 90-minute period.
+In 2015, the majority of students in grades 8 and 11 used a time span between 60 and 90 minutes with 10 to 15 percent of the students going beyond the 90-minute period.